thecodacus/ai-in-a-box-flappy-bird/README.md

 # AI IN A BOX :Flappy Bird
-Environment for your AI agent run,
+Environment for your AI agent to run on,

 ### Prerequisites
 * Python 3.x